Movies

 JEREMY: “About what?”

 BEN: “Uh… I’m not sure exactly.
-Something to do with birth.”
+Something to do with medicine.”

 JEREMY: “You’re supposed to know these things.”